 First, you want to make sure you have enough space for getting ready.
-There is nothing worse then being in a small cramped getting ready room with 6 people, a hair person, a makeup person and a photographer.
-Your photos will shine if you have the room to allow for some movement in the room.
-While it might cost a little bit more money, in the long run, you won't feel so stressed with everyone on top of you.
+There is nothing worse then being in a small, cramped getting ready room with 6 people, a hair person, a makeup person and a photographer.
+Your photos will shine if you have a room that allows for some movement in the room.
+While it might cost a little bit more money, in the long run, you won't feel so stressed having everyone on top of you.
 On the other hand, if you love tons of people and the excitement of lots of hustle and bustle, the more the merrier!
 Its personal preference.

 Listen to yourself first before anyone else.
 You will end up having a LOT of suggestions on what you should and shouldn't do on your wedding day.
 What you want is the most important.

 From Getting Ready to the End of the night.

 When getting ready, you want to make sure you only have the people in the room you really need there.
 If you have too many people it can be overwhelming, and cause stress.
 In our experience, the fewer people, the better.

 One tip for getting ready is to have all your bridesmaids ready before the bride is done getting ready.
 You want them all in their dresses and ready to go to help the bride.
 Having everyone ready to go will make sure the focus stays on the bride and all unforeseen issues with the bridal party are dealt with before hand.

 What pictures should I take?